Waterford Early Learning: Understanding the Weekly Progress Report as a Teacher or Administrator

 This report will order the data for each student by their first week of usage in the selected time frame and include the following information:

-• Days: days in which a student played a session of at least 30 seconds in that week
+- Days: Days on which a student played a session of at least 30 seconds in that week

-• For example, consider a student who began the program at 0% through Basic Reading 1 and their end-of-year goal is 100% completion Basic Reading 3.
+- For example, consider a student who began the program at 0% through Basic Reading 1, and their end-of-year goal is 100% completion of Basic Reading 3.
 If the students’ current progress is 100% complete for Basic Reading 1, their Progress Towards Goal will be shown as 33% because they have completed Basic Reading 1, but they still need to complete Basic Reading 2 and Basic Reading 3.